badfun/custom-post-type-auto-menu/README.md

 Some users have many existing cpt's and want to change them to a new menu.
 This can be done by selecting all your custom post types and setting them to 'draft' status, then back to 'publish'.
 The plugin will detect them as new, and they will be added.

+5. Why do post types have to be public?
+Custom post types must be set to public for the plugin to see them.
+This is because one of the assumptions of not setting a post type to public is that 'show_in_nav_menus' will be false.
+Obviously this is not the desired outcome of a plugin that automatically adds items to a menu.

 ## Known Issues

 * Ampersands and other HTML entites in titles can sometimes have curious results, such as multiple menu items.